Skip to main content

 Client Configuration

-Tenant Portal
+Organization Portal

-1. Navigate to Applications
+1. Navigate to Applications.

-2. Select your application
+2. Select your application.

-3. Go to Configuration tab
+3. Go to the Configuration tab.

-4. Scroll to Resource Indicators / Audience URIs
+4. Scroll to Resource Indicators / Audience URIs.

-5. Add your allowed resource URIs (one per line)
+5. Add your allowed resource URIs (one per line).

 Dynamic Client Registration

-curl -X POST https://app.lumoauth.dev/t/acme-corp/api/v1/oidc/register \
+curl -X POST https://app.lumoauth.dev/orgs/acme-corp/api/v1/oidc/register \

 -H "Content-Type: application/json" \